apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 # b. label your drives

-- using masking tape and a marker, label the usb drives as "setup", "boot" and "apps
+- using the masking tape and marker, label the usb drives as "setup", "boot" and "apps"

 # c. remove the netbook's wireless card